Owners/Operators Of Two Shreveport Businesses Plead Guilty To Money Laundering, Wire Fraud And Tax Evasion Charges

 This prosecution is the culmination of an investigation dubbed Operation NOMAS and conducted by the Organized Crime Drug Enforcement Task Force (OCDETF).
 OCDETF is a joint multi-agency group consisting of federal, state, and local law enforcement agencies with a cooperative approach to combat drug trafficking.
 Investigations of businesses that assist drug dealers in spending and hiding their criminal proceeds is an important part of the OCDETF mission.

-Operation NOMAS was a jointly conducted investigation by the Federal Bureau of Investigation’s Northwest Louisiana Violent Crimes Task Force, Internal Revenue Service-Criminal Investigations, Drug Enforcement Administration, U.S. Marshals Service, Immigration & Customs Enforcement, Shreveport Police Department, Caddo Parish Sheriff’s Office, Bossier City Police Department, Louisiana State Police, the Louisiana National Guard Counter-Drug Task Force, and the DeSoto Parish Sheriff’s Office.
+Operation NOMAS was a jointly conducted investigation by the FBI’s Northwest Louisiana Violent Crimes Task Force, IRS-Criminal Investigations, DEA, U.S. Marshals Service, Immigration & Customs Enforcement, Shreveport Police Department, Caddo Parish Sheriff’s Office, Bossier City Police Department, Louisiana State Police, the Louisiana National Guard Counter-Drug Task Force, and the DeSoto Parish Sheriff’s Office.
 The Harrison County Sheriff’s Office in Marshall, Texas, also assisted.

 Assistant U.S. Attorneys Allison D. Bushnell and Cytheria D. Jernigan are prosecuting the case.